Signs and symptoms of insomnia

 Negative effects of too little sleep

 Not getting enough sleep can have severe negative effects on your health.
 Therefore, if you are suffering from insomnia, it is crucial that you get help as soon as possible.
-Here are some common negative effects of too little sleep:
+Here are some common negative effects linked to too little sleep:

 This insomnia test is not to be seen as a final diagnosis.
 If you are uncertain about your result, we suggest that you get professional help as soon as possible.